 The gloves’ cuffs are long enough for complete coverage around your wrists.
 Also, as they are highly supportive, you will get a great cinch and tie down in training with heavy bags, sparring, and mitting.

-These boxing gloves are ideal accessories to equip any heavy hitter and protect your partner.
+These gloves are ideal accessories to equip any heavy hitter and protect your partner.
 They are a fine long-term investment in shielding your hands and wrists to reduce the risk of chronic injuries.

 - Enhanced speed